 Summery weather brings renewed interest in West End property.
 Over the last week we have had a huge rise in enquiries and viewings.
 While we’re not at the levels of the peak market, it does go to show that when the sun is out buyers get more fuelled up about their property needs.

 Today we are out with an American lady who works in the City to view for a second time.
-She is looking at a new development of six flats in Charlotte Street that’s launching soon.
+She is looking at a new development of six flats in Fitzrovia in Charlotte Street that’s launching soon.

 The southern end of the street is synonymous with great restaurants and cool bars, so it has a super location.
 She seems tempted by a dual-aspect duplex apartment and wants the week to think it over.